Page updated Nov 20, 2023

 Set up feature branch deployments

-After you've deployed your first branch, you can manually connect more, but the recommended workflow is to use the autobranch detection feature.
+After you've deployed your first branch, you can manually connect more, but the recommended workflow is to use the branch auto-detection feature.

 1. Log in to the Amplify console and choose your app.

-2. Navigate to App settings > Repository settings and enable Branch auto-detection and Branch auto-disconnection.
-The video below uses the default settings which will connect any branch in your repo automatically.
-Auto-branch disconnection will ensure that if you delete a branch from your repository, the branch will also be deleted.
+2. Navigate to App settings > Branch settings, select Edit and enable Branch auto-detection and Branch auto-disconnection.
+The following video uses the default settings, which will connect any branch in your repo automatically.
+Branch auto-disconnection will ensure that if you delete a branch from your repository, the branch will also be deleted.

-1. Push a commit to your featureA and staging branches that match the pattern.
+1. Push a commit to your feature/A and staging branches that match the pattern.
 You should start seeing deployments on the console page.
-You will now have 3 fullstack branches deployed.
+You will now have three fullstack branches deployed.

 Promote changes to production